top of page

 Summary

-Hopefully this has given you some food for thought and will help you make meaningful steps to improve your bloat and health.
-If you are still struggling, there are plenty of other things that can be explored.
-Feel free to get in touch with me for a bespoke assessment plan to help you get back into the drivers seat of your gut function.
+Feel free to get in touch with us at The Dietitian Method for a bespoke assessment plan to help you get back into the drivers seat of your gut function.
 Of course, if you are struggling with severe symptoms then you should always speak to your doctor or GP for further investigations.

 Good luck!